Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Methods

-This parameterization ensured that the training set included diverse input function shapes and delays, enabling the model to learn from and generalize across realistic physiological conditions.
+Note that by explicitly varying $t_0$ during training, the model learns features invariant to tracer arrival delays, effectively performing an implicit delay correction during inference.
+This parameterization ensured that the training set included diverse input function shapes (representing variations in injection speed/dispersion) and delays, enabling the model to learn from and generalize across realistic physiological conditions.
 Noise was added to the noise-free simulation $C_t(t)$ via the noise model described in Section \ref{2TC} with noise level $l$ randomly drawn from $3$ to $7$.
-The range of noise levels was derived from clinical dynamic FDG-PET data from eight subjects.
-The noisy measured value is then
+The range of noise levels was also derived from the clinical dynamic FDG PET data from the eight subjects.